HRegniez/intro-section-with-dropdown-navigation-main/README.md

 ### Continued development

--On firefox the header's nav-bar needs to be fixed, elements out of the div
+- On firefox/chrome the header's nav-bar needs to be fixed, elements out of the div *add a margin

--nav pop-downs badly coded, have to have one js scrpt per pop-down \*styled the pop-down <div> instead of it's contents
+- nav pop-downs badly coded, have to have one js scrpt per pop-down \*styled the pop-down <div> instead of it's contents

--should wrap my 'features' and 'compagny in a div so that the click area is bigger
+- should wrap my 'features' and 'compagny in a div so that the click area is bigger

+- desktop version on Brave doesn't render well, all elements do not fit the page

 ### Useful resources